Go to Content

 Who you tell and how you tell is for you to decide.

-Some women feel they are unable to tell the truth, due to fear of judgment and criticism.
-However, many women have found that when they do not tell the whole truth to their trusted loved ones, they do not receive the kind of support they really need.
+Some people feel they are unable to tell the truth, due to fear of judgment and criticism.
+However, many have found that when they do not tell the whole truth to their trusted loved ones, they do not receive the kind of support they really need.

 Research has shown that talking openly about your experience with trusted loved ones is a vital part of the recovery process.
 If you are worried about how your family and friends may react to your experience, invite them to visit this website so they may gain a better understanding of what you are going through.